A Conversation with William Arnold

 Do you seriously think anything will come of that?

-It certainly could.
-There are plenty of gifted armchair sleuths out there who might be able to find his way down one of these thorny trails into the Mystery of Auvers and latch on to some miraculous new piece of information.
+I certainly do.
+There are plenty of gifted amateur Vincent experts and armchair sleuths out there who might take one of these thorny paths research paths I've outlined and latch on to some miraculous new piece of the Auvers puzzle.
 People are making new discoveries about Van Gogh all the time.
-The Lost Arles Sketchbook, for instance, in 2016.
-And Dr. Rey's notes on the ear mutilation, found that same year.
+The Lost Arles Sketchbook in 2018, for instance, and Dr. Rey's notes on the ear mutilation.
 Vincent is not a closed door by any means.

 Yet you express doubt that Letter T41b, your smoking gun, will ever be recovered again.

-I'm actually less sure of that now than I was a year or two ago.
-In 2018, after I'd finished everything, I had another private audience with various officials of the Interior Ministry in Paris.
+I'm actually less sure of that now than I was before.
+In Paris recently I had a second interview with officials of the Interior Ministry about the possibility of the letter.
 This time I found them nothing but cordial and helpful.
 A whole new generation there with an entirely different attitude.
-They were very interested and totally open to the idea of finding the letter.
+They were very interested and totally open to the idea of finding it.
 So who knows?

 What about Adeline Ravoux, who is such a crucial figure in the story?
 You mention that you were in contact with some of her descendants.
 Was that a complete dead end?